dqmis/dl2/blog/blogpost.md

 The Logic-LM framework's reasoning process comprises three main stages: Problem Formulation, Symbolic Reasoning, and Result Interpretation.

-In the Problem Formulation stage, the Large Language Model (LLM) converts the problem from natural language into a symbolic format by identifying essential entities, facts, and rules within the problem statement.
+**Problem Formulation:** In this stage, the Large Language Model (LLM) converts the problem from natural language into a symbolic format.
+This involves identifying essential entities, facts, and rules within the problem statement, effectively translating human-readable text into a structured logical representation.

-During the Symbolic Reasoning stage, a deterministic symbolic solver is used to perform inference based on the symbolic formulation created in the previous stage.
-Finally, in the Result Interpretation stage, an interpreter explains the output and aligns it with the correct answer.
+**Symbolic Reasoning:** During this stage, a deterministic symbolic solver is employed to perform inference based on the symbolic formulation created in the previous stage.
+Unlike LLMs, which rely on statistical heuristics, the symbolic solver strictly adheres to formal rules, thereby ensuring precise and consistent logical reasoning.

+**Result Interpretation:** In the final stage, an interpreter is used to explain the output of the symbolic solver, aligning it with the correct answer and making it comprehensible to the user.

-This structured approach enables the Logic-LM framework to effectively address complex reasoning tasks.
-Compared to the direct prompting approach, **Logic Programming (LP) prompting** enables model to generate more accurate and coherent logical reasoning outputs using thought framework.
-This approach is similar to the [chain-of-thought prompting](https://arxiv.org/abs/2201.11903), but is based on symbolic reasoning.
+This structured approach allows the Logic-LM framework to effectively address complex reasoning tasks.
+Compared to the direct prompting approach, **Logic Programming (LP) prompting** enables the model to generate more accurate and coherent logical reasoning outputs by following a systematic thought framework.
+This approach is similar to the [chain-of-thought prompting](https://arxiv.org/abs/2201.11903), but it is based on symbolic reasoning rather than purely statistical methods.

 <br/>
 <p align="center">